Implementing a Directive¶

 object that gives you access to the directive node in Gyro’s AST.

-must supply a scope class.
+Subclasses of DirectiveProcessor must supply a scope class.
 The scope class that is chosen has the effect

 of limiting where the directive can be used.
-The following are the Scope
+The following are the Scope classes and their limitations:

-Scope | Usage |
+| Scope | Usage |

-DiffableScope | Directive can ony be used inside a Resource definition. |
+| DiffableScope | Directive can ony be used inside a Resource definition. |

-RootScope | Directive can only be used inside .gyro/init.gyro . |
+| RootScope | Directive can only be used inside .gyro/init.gyro. |

-FileScope | Directive can be used will all .gyro files except .gyro/init.gyro and cannot be used inside a Resource definition. |
+| FileScope | Directive can be used will all .gyro files except .gyro/init.gyro and cannot be used inside a Resource definition. |

 Arguments and Attributes¶